Data. Data everywhere.

 Data sets can operate in isolation, that we know.
 But where data can connect, that’s where we can build greater value and deliver greater insights to help shape our business and that of our clients.
 An increasing number of organizations are now focused on adopting this way of working and specifically on how continuous data integration can help them automate to move quicker and to help differentiate themselves from the rest of the pack.

-APIs are now just the start of the conversation as businesses, like ours at Nielsen, are investing in the development of the necessary connecting pipes to create networks that connect disparate internal data sets to other third-party data so we can better meet the analytic demands of today.
+APIs are now just the start of the conversation as the businesses, like us ours at Nielsen, are investing in the development of the necessary connecting pipes to create networks that connect disparate internal data sets to other third-party data so we can better meet the analytic demands of today.
 Our focus is firmly on opening our ecosystem and making our data available to partners so together we can better meet the needs of clients today and in the future and we’re doing this in three ways.
 We’re opening up and integrating our internal data sets to make our services even more useful and relevant to our clients.
 We’re also opening up our data to our clients so they can integrate and connect it into their own data networks.
 Finally, we’re also making our data available to other businesses, start-ups and developers so together we can connect and collaborate on new and innovative applications for clients.
 It’s not always easy to be open, but we firmly believe that where there is nervousness, we need to dust off the NDAs to provide the cover for this new way of thinking and at worst we walk away but with the knowledge we have tried.